ClanAODDev/tracker_v3/README.md

 Everyone has their own preferences for how code should look.
 For cases where there are wild differences, we use `.
 ./vendor/bin/pint` to make things consistent throughout the repo.
 Feel free to run this before committing!

-Eventually we'll add this to a GitHub Action so it happens automatically....
+Eventually we'll add this to a GitHub Action so it happens automatically...